tu-delft-library/planning_for_rdm/book/stage_5.md

 Examples:
 - If you used **generative AI** to create a diagram, it's recommended to disclose this use and share the specific generative AI platform and prompt that you used.
-- If you used an **internally-developed AI tool**, your report should include (attached) the data that were used to train the AI model.
+- If you used an **internally-developed AI tool**, your report should explicitly describe the AI model, including its name and version, source (if publicly available), key properties and capabilities, training data (where known), intended purpose, and any important limitations.
+The report should also explain how the tool was used in the research, including the inputs provided, outputs generated, parameter settings or configurations, any fine-tuning or customizations, validation methods, and the extent of human oversight.
+This documentation enables others to understand, evaluate, and, where possible, reproduce the role of the AI tool in the research process.

 ## *Key questions: Which repository is appropriate for long-term storage?
 Where will the research data and code for your project be saved after you complete your final report?*